I Can’t Afford My Car Payments – What Are My Options?

 A certified credit counselor then works with clients to construct a budget that will get them out of debt.
 Or in this case, get them out of a jam.

-The only thing worse than being stuck in a traffic jam is to be stuck in one while sitting in a car you can’t afford.
+The only thing worse than being stuck in a traffic jam is to be stuck in one behind the wheel of a car you can’t afford.

 In his 40-plus-year newspaper career, George Morris has written about just about everything -- Super Bowls, evangelists, World War II veterans and ordinary people with extraordinary tales.
 His work has received multiple honors from the Society of Professional Journalists, the Louisiana-Mississippi Associated Press and the Louisiana Press Association.
 He avoids debt when he can and pays it off quickly when he can't, and he's only too happy to suggest how you might do the same.